statmlben/CUHK-STAT1013/_pages/about.md

 news: true
 ---

 This course will give a conceptual introduction, implementation, and interpretation of the data scientist’s toolbox in practice.
 There are three components to this course.
-The first is a practical introduction to the tools that will be used in the project like Python, Github, Colab, Jupyter notebook, markdown, git.
+The first is a practical introduction to the tools that will be used in the project like Python, Colab, Jupyter notebook, markdown, git.
 The second is a conceptual introduction to A/B test and statistical predictive methods.
 The third is about Case Studies of A/B Test and machine learning predictive methods based on the Toolbox.

 👌 **What you'll learn:**